cwilhit/fabrikamfiber/README.md

 I have forked this project from Patrick Lang, who should be given credit for containerizing the project.

-## Step by Step - Getting Started & Azure Service Fabric
+## Step by Step - Getting Started

-We will walk through how to take the fabrikam solution, shift & run the containers locally, and then orchestrate them in Azure through Kubernetes.
+We will walk through how to take the fabrikam solution, shift & run the containers locally, and then orchestrate them in Azure through Kubernetes and Service Fabric.

 ## Get the Project